-There really is something truly exciting about eloping.
-Unfortunately, there are so many socially engrained ideas of what it means to elope and why people do it in the first place.
+There is is something truly exciting about eloping.
+Unfortunately, there are so many socially ingrained ideas of what it means to elope and why people do it in the first place.

 Let me tell you what having an elopement is not...

 it’s not a whirlwind, spur of the moment decision a couple makes in secret.
 I mean, don’t get me wrong, the way you plan your elopement day can be a secret decision made between you and your partner, but it doesn’t have to be.
 Chances are, if you’re thinking of eloping, it’s not because you don’t care about having an important and meaningful day.
 More so, it’s because the thought of having to share such a momentous experience with people other than your partner, is not something that fills you with joy.
 Furthermore, it’s not the “old days” anymore where people thought that eloping was something done out of shame or necessity.

 What is an elopement then?

 When you choose to elope you’re choosing a path a little less traveled.
 You’re choosing to forego the most well known traditions surrounding weddings, by crafting your own.
 A true elopement is taking your wedding day and filling it with all of the most important things and experiences.

 Imagine the best date you and your partner ever had, I mean, really think about it.
 Think about the things you did and places you went that truly allowed yourselves to experience each other.
 Think about the moment you first realized you loved each other, the feeling you had at that moment, and amplify it to the max– that’s what your elopement could be.
 To elope is to get married intentionally and celebrate your love in its purest, most sincere form.

 Simply put, an elopement is the celebration of the love you and your partner share for each other.
 The way you choose to celebrate that is 100% up to you.